scheeloong/scheeloong.github.io/_contents/02-research.md

 * Imbalanced Learning: How do we learn about rare labels when our dataset is imbalanced?
 * Generative Learning: How do we learn to generate realistic data?
 * Ensemble Learning: How do we combine different models together for a single task?
+* Boosting: How to sequentially learn from your mistakes?
 * Network Learning: How do we learn from a graph such as social graphs, economic graphs?

 Machine Learning research can be broken down into 4 steps: